rxreyn3/mailbox-kata/README.md

 ## Acceptance criteria

-REST endpoints should display a recipients' inbox as follows:
+REST endpoints should display a recipients' inbox as follows in JSON format:

 | SENDER    | SUBJECT                | RECEIVED         | UNREAD  |
 | --------- | ---------------------- | ---------------- | :-----: |